ddionisio/MateAnimator/README.md

 * A bunch of clean ups.

 ## Known Issues
+* Prefab Variant - animators inside a variant of a prefab will somehow destroy the tracks.
+I'm not entirely sure what the reasons are, or how to track it (yet another serialization issue).
+* Event Tracker - if you can't find the function for a component, make sure the target is the said component.
+Simply drag the component you want to the target.
+I will revamp this feature sometime in the near feature.
 * CameraSwitcher Track is currently not working.
 This needs to be completely overhauled.

 ## Installation